Why Online Projects Fail — And How to Fix It With a System

 This is where most projects break before they ever start working.

-If the problem isn’t clear, nothing else will be.
+If the problem is not clear, nothing else will be.

 3. Content Is Created Without a System